-1.2b Describe why information from sources other than the individual is required.
+1.2b Describe why information from sources other than the individual is required?
 For example, if a program's system is using data from a commercial aggregator of information or data taken from public Web sites, state the fact that this is where the information is coming from and then in question indicate why the system is using this source of data.

-The information used from the VA Global Address List is required to eliminate the possibility of typos when interacting with email addresses or user account names.
+Sources other than individuals would be the VA Global Address List and the CDW, which is required to eliminate the possibility of typos when interacting with email addresses or user account names, and duplicating efforts.

-1.2c If the system creates information (for example, a score, analysis, or report), list the system as a source of information.
+1.2c Does the system create information (for example, a score, analysis, or report), list the system as a source of information?